A Musical Village Takes Root in New Orleans

 And like the original project, the Music Box Village is animated by a spirit of harmonious collaboration.
 A house does not belong to one individual artist so much as it belongs to the village, and to the community of musicians and others who come to interact with it.
 “The Music Box is the outcome of so many different idiosyncratic visions and talents coming together, but all channeled through this prism of what we’re trying to do,” Martin says.

 For now, the 55,000-square-foot forest that will one day house the Music Box Village is little more than a gravel-filled plot; Martin and Pennington are sorting out drainage and are in the process of obtaining the proper city permits.
 Pathways through the village are being sketched out with stakes and neon rope.
 And inside the adjacent New Orleans Airlift warehouse are the bones of that village: musical houses from Music Box installations past in various states of assembly.
 Soon they will be restored, rebuilt, and tuned up, and the wild symphonies of the Music Box will begin anew.

-The Music Box Village project is live on Kickstarter until July 6.
+The latest Music Box Village project is live on Kickstarter until May 23.

 Rebecca Hiscott is Kickstarter’s Engagement Editor.